romeovs/homerun/README.md

   - make sure you don't add `homerun` stuff to this repository

 `homerun` has only one dependency: `git`, so you'll need to have that installed.

+Note that this is only one way to set up version control for your dotfiles, some might want to split up the repo and keep a repo for each tool.  `homerun` currently does not support profiles, configuration groups or anything of the sort.

 ## Using dotfiles from a repo